 Your body is intelligent, expressive, and wise.
 It communicates clearly and with sophistication – when you learn to listen.
 Life is a paradox you can’t ever fully comprehend unless you meld the wisdom of your rational mind with the wisdom of your emotional mind.

 In order to make sense out of the seemingly contradictory information life presents us with, we need to meld the wisdom of our logical mind with the wisdom of our emotions.
 Logic and emotion are two sides of the same coin.
 You can’t have one without the other.

 In order for you to feel healthy and comfortably in control of your life, your body needs to assimilate and emotionally digest the meaning of your experience.
 In this sense we say, emotional digestion is a crucial aspect of your overall health.

-You can “turn down the heat” that leads to stress, by ventilating your system with breath and movement.
+You can “turn down the heat” that leads to stress, by ventilating your system with expansive breathing and releasing excess muscular tension.

 The more you’re aware of yourself, those you are in relationships with, and your surroundings, the greater your potential to live in a life affirming manner.